MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/scprintf-scprintf-l-scwprintf-scwprintf-l.md

 ## Return value

 Returns the number of characters that would be generated if the string were to be printed or sent to a file or buffer using the specified formatting codes.
-The value returned does not include the terminating null character. **`_scwprintf`** performs the same function for wide characters.
+The value returned doesn't include the terminating null character. **`_scwprintf`** performs the same function for wide characters.

 If *`format`* is a `NULL` pointer, the invalid parameter handler is invoked, as described in [Parameter validation](../parameter-validation.md).
 If execution is allowed to continue, these functions return -1 and set `errno` to `EINVAL`.